strapi/documentation/docs/user-docs/latest/content-types-builder/introduction-to-content-types-builder.md

 From the Content-Types Builder, administrators can create and manage content-types: collection types and single types but also components.

-- Collection types are content-types that can be reused several times.
+- Collection types are content-types that can manage several entries.
-- Single types are content-types that are created for one purpose and are meant to be used once.
+- Single types are content-types that can only manage one entry.
-- Components are a combination of fields handled as a group when configuring the fields of a content-type, and when writing the content of that content-type with the Content Manager.
+- Components are a data structure that can be used in multiple collection types and single types.

 All 3 are displayed as categories in the left side of the Content-Types Builder interface.
 In each category are listed all content-types and components that have already been created.